Prior Knowledge-enhanced Spatio-temporal Epidemic Forecasting: Experiments

 \subsection{Datasets}

-\SJ{ To validate the applicability of the proposed model, we conducted evaluation on two types of epidemic datasets \SJR{with unique characteristics}, which are summarized as follows: }
+To validate the applicability of the proposed model, we conducted evaluation on two types of epidemic datasets with unique characteristics, which are summarized as follows:

-\begin{itemize}[leftmargin=*] \item \textbf{COVID-19 Dataset.} \SJ{ This dataset contains daily confirmed COVID-19 cases in 47 prefectures in Japan covering the period from April 1, 2020, to September 21, 2021 (539 days) from the NHK COVID-19\footnote{https://www3.nhk.or.jp/news/special/coronavirus/data/}.
+\begin{itemize}[leftmargin=*] \item \textbf{COVID-19 Dataset.} This dataset contains daily confirmed COVID-19 cases in 47 prefectures in Japan covering the period from April 1, 2020, to September 21, 2021 (539 days) from the NHK COVID-19\footnote{https://www3.nhk.or.jp/news/special/coronavirus/data/}.
 Other related observations are from the Ministry of Health, Labour and Welfare, etc. The mobility data are from Facebook Movement Range Maps\footnote{https://data.humdata.org/dataset/movement-range-maps}.
-The entire dataset is publicly available\footnote{https://github.com/deepkashiwa20/MepoGNN}. } \item \textbf{Flu Dataset.} \SJ{ This dataset contains daily confirmed flu cases in 11 cities of a provincial CDC in China, for 2023-2024 (731 days). \SJR{ We can derive the daily susceptible/infected/recovered population from it in a similar way as COVID-19 dataset did. } The mobility data are from Baidu Migration Map\footnote{https://qianxi.baidu.com/}. } \end{itemize}
+The entire dataset is publicly available\footnote{https://github.com/deepkashiwa20/MepoGNN}. \item \textbf{Flu Dataset.} This dataset contains daily confirmed flu cases in 11 cities of Zhejiang Province, China, during 2023-2024 (731 days).
+We can derive the daily susceptible/infected/recovered population from it in a way similar to that used for the COVID-19 dataset.
+The mobility data are from Baidu Migration Map\footnote{https://qianxi.baidu.com/}. \end{itemize}

-\SJR{ The detailed demographic and mobility characteristics of both datasets can be found in Appendix~\ref{sec:appendix_dataset_analysis}. }
+The detailed demographic and mobility characteristics of both datasets can be found in Appendix~\ref{sec:appendix_dataset_analysis}.

-\SJ{ For each dataset, we partition it into non-overlapped train, validation and test set chronologically by a ratio of 6:1:1. }
+For each dataset, we partition it into non-overlapping training, validation, and test sets chronologically at a 6:1:1 ratio.